JoonHyeok-hozy-Kim/ai_paper_study/text_books/ml_tom_mitchell/ch06/10/note.md

 #### Objective)
   - Learn from these training examples to predict the target value for subsequent text documents.
     - e.g.)
-      - classifying documents as interesting or uninteresting to a particular person, using the target values *like* and *dislike* to indicate these two classes.
+      - Classifying documents as interesting or uninteresting to a particular person, using the target values *like* and *dislike* to indicate these two classes.
+        - $v_j \in \lbrace like, dislike \rbrace$

 <br>